Pontypridd railway station: Services

 A reduced service operates on Sundays, with two-hourly frequencies on all three northbound routes and three trains every two hours southbound to Cardiff and beyond.

-The service from this station towards Porth and Treherbert was suspended in summer 2023, due to major route upgrade work being carried out at multiple locations as part of the Valley Lines electrification scheme.
-A replacement bus service was in operation calling at all local stations until February 2024 These arrived and departed from the station front.
-Some evening trains on the Aberdare and Merthyr branches were also replaced by buses during this period as part of the same work.
+The service from this station towards Porth and Treherbert was suspended from summer 2023, due to major route upgrade work being carried out at multiple locations as part of the Valley Lines electrification scheme.
+A replacement bus service was in operation calling at all local stations until rail services resumed on 26 February 2024.